Release Radar: October 2024

 Pique by Dora Morelenbaum

 Dora Morelenbaum, the Brazilian singer of Bala Desejo fame, has shot into her solo career with her debut album, Pique.
 Bursting with pop, jazz-funk, post-bossa nova in the style of MPB (música popular brasileira), this 11-track LP is layered with snappy, blissful beats and slow, groovy wistfulness.
 Several of her Bala Desejo bandmates join her on the album to provide everything from production to backing vocals, and each track explores a new texture through these rich collaborations.
 Songs like “Sim, Não,” “Caco,” “VW Blue,” and “Nem Te Procurar” dive headfirst into the jazz atmosphere Morelenbaum has created, with the exclusively instrumental “VW Blue” showcasing a Japanese city pop sound straight out of a Mario Kart race, full of tight drumming, funky basslines, and blippy electronics.
 One can’t help but dance to “Caco” as piano, whistle, trombone, saxophone, and percussion play while Morelenbaum gleefully sings the foreboding lines, “Andar a pé / E se cortar / Num vidro pelo chão / Até que dói / Mas dói no pé / E o pé fica bem longe do coração” (“Walking on foot / And cutting yourself / From a glass on the floor / It hurts / But it hurts in the foot / And the foot is far from the heart”).
 Even as Morelenbaum creates these merry soundscapes, intimate tracks like “Essa Confusão,” “A Melhor Saída,” and the titular “Pique,” highlight the artist’s dreamy, low vocals while delivering a devastating narrative.
-In “A Melhor Saída,” Morelenbaum sings, “Queira me dizer a melhor saída / Tente me falar qual a solução,” (“TRANSLATION”) against the backdrop of playful, swinging drums, hammond, bass, and percussion.
+In “A Melhor Saída,” Morelenbaum sings, “Queira me dizer a melhor saída / Tente me falar qual a solução,” (“"Please tell me the best way out / Try to tell me what the solution is") against the backdrop of playful, swinging drums, hammond, bass, and percussion.
 Pique marks the exciting start of Morelenbaum’s solo career, refreshing Brazilian music genres with a modern perspective. — Julianna Riccioli

 Support Dora Morelenbaum on Spotify and Apple Music